-This three-day course is a comprehensive introduction to pressure vessel design and construction as outlined in The American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code.
+This three-day course is a comprehensive introduction to global best practice in pressure vessel design and construction as outlined in The American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code.

 The ASME Boiler and Pressure Vessel Code, which originated more than a hundred years ago, is an international standard that regulates the design, fabrication and inspection of boilers and pressure vessels, and nuclear power plant components during construction.